 Click here to continue reading to the final part of this shoulder engagement series where I share some of my favourite shoulder engagement exercises for pole dancers!

 Shout out!
 To The Circus Doc – Dr Emily Scherb!
 Emily’s courses on hanging in aerial arts have really helped to solidify my own understanding of how this all works.
 If you’re a body nerd like me, you’ll love The Circus Doc anatomy education courses, too!
 I can’t recommend them enough – go check ‘em out here!
 Go!
 Go!
 There’s much nerding to be done!*

 *Just so you know, I earn a commission if you use this link, but I’d never recommend products to you that I don’t use and love myself!

-+ If you wanna geek out more with me about all things strength and anatomy, check out my book – Strength and Conditioning for Pole – available now in paper copy or immediate electronic download!
++ If you wanna geek out more with me about all things pole strength and anatomy, check out my books – Strength and Conditioning for Pole – and Pole Anatomy – both available now in paper copy or immediate electronic download!

 Content on this website is provided for educational/informational purposes only.
 It is not a substitute for professional medical advice.
 You should consult your Doctor or Health Care Professional before doing any exercises or fitness programs to determine if they are right for your needs.